EAEOMICS/Hybrid-genome-assembly-practice/docs/Laboratory_practice.md

 <details>
 <summary>Question 7(click to reveal)</summary>
-What would you do if you have enough DNA but the amount of microliters that you need to add is more than the maximum expected
+What would you do if you have enough DNA but the amount of microliters that you need to add is more than the maximum expected?
 </details>

 ## Section2: Library preparation